Skip to content

 Risks & Trade-Offs

-• Commodity prices: Revenue depends on oil and gas prices.
-Price drops can reduce returns even from productive wells.
+• Commodity prices: Your revenue tracks oil and gas prices.
+A price drop can cut returns even from a productive well.

-• Operational risk: Drilling may encounter unexpected conditions.
-Not every well performs as projected.
+• Operational risk: Drilling can hit unexpected conditions.
+Not every well performs the way projections suggest.

-• Illiquidity: Working interests are long-term, illiquid investments.
+• Illiquidity: Working interests are long-term and illiquid.
+The write-offs reduce your net capital at risk, but they don't eliminate it.
 Plan accordingly.
-Large deductions and write-offs can reduce net capital at risk, but they do not eliminate it.

 Calculate Your Net Revenue Interest